joannesong/AC-Android/lessons/simple_networking/networking.4.4.md

-# Networking before the age of retrofit.
+# Networking and the age of retrofit.

 #### Overview: